Skip to content

 Coursework is 100% online and helps you develop the applied knowledge and best practices essential to thrive in public and nonprofit businesses, as well as in companies that collaborate with altruistic organizations.
 As part of the certificate’s career-focused curriculum, you will gain experience creating a communications and social media plan for an existing nonprofit while networking and learning from A-State’s network of professionals who currently serve in the not-for-profit arena.

-In addition to developing the foundation to lead change and transform lives, you will also prepare to think strategically, organize fundraisers, write grants, create cross-platform content campaigns and improve communication methods to smooth company workflows.
+In addition to developing the foundation to lead change and transform lives, you will also help improve communication methods to smooth company workflows.
 Graduate from this affordable bachelor’s program ready to apply strategies and principles of communication through digital media and other evolving methods of communication to achieve positive results.

 Prepare for careers like these: